-FROM ALL THAT HAS BEEN SAID ABOVE, it seems sufficiently clear that Easterners are justified in reproaching modern Western civilization for being exclusively material: it has developed along purely material lines only, and from whatever point of view it is considered, one is faced with the more or less direct results of this materialization.
-However, there is still something to be added to what we have already said about this: in the first place, we must explain the different meanings that can be given to a word such as 'materialism', for if we use it to characterize the contemporary world, people who claim to be very modern, without considering themselves in any way materialistic, will be sure to protest and will feel convinced that this is mere calumny; we must therefore begin with an explanation that will remove in advance any ambiguity that might arise on this point.
+From all that has been said above it seems sufficiently clear that the Orientals are quite justified in reproaching modern Western civilization with being exclusively material: it has developed along material lines only, and from whatever point of view it is considered, one is faced with the more or less direct results of this materialisation.
+However, there is still something to be added to what we have already said about this: in the first place, we must explain the different meanings that can be given to a word such as "materialism," for if we use it to characterize the contemporary world, people who claim to be very modern without considering themselves in any way materialistic will be sure to protest and will feel convinced that this is mere calumny; we must therefore begin with an explanation that will remove in advance any ambiguity which might arise on this point.